 Below is a general guide to the Medicare Savings Program (MSP) application process.
 Before applying for an MSP, you should call your local Medicaid office for application steps, submission information (online, mail, appointment, or through community health centers and other organizations), and other state-specific guidelines.
 Call your State Health Insurance Assistance Program (SHIP) to find out if you are eligible for an MSP in your state.

 Examples of documentation that may be required for your MSP application include:

 - Your Medicare card

-- Your birth certificate, passport or green card
+- Your birth certificate, passport, or green card

-- If you have been APPROVED:
+- If you receive an approval:

 - And are found eligible for SLMB or QI, the state will pay your Part B premium starting the month indicated on your Notice of Action.
 However, it may take several months for the Part B premium ($134 in 2018) to be added back to your monthly Social Security check.
 Do not be concerned: you should be reimbursed with a lump-sum check for each month that your premium should be paid for.

 - And found eligible for QMB, your benefits begin the next month.